nicknickolasm4/nicknickolasm4/README.md

 - 🔭 Currently working as a freelancer since 2015.
 - 🌱 Actively learning JavaScript frameworks and enhancing my development skills.
-- 🎓 Studying Science and Technology at the Federal University of Alfenas (UNIFAL), Poços de Caldas - MG, Brazil.
+- 🎓 Studying Science and Technology at the Federal University of Alfenas (UNIFAL), Poços de Caldas, Brazil.

-👉 For the Portuguese version, see [READMEPTBR.MD](READMEPTBR.MD)
+👉 For the Portuguese version, see [README-ptbr.md](README-ptbr.md)